riversdark/riversdark.github.io/content/post/lgts.md

 ## Using additive seasonality {#using-additive-seasonality}

-Next we replace the multiplicate seasonality with an additive one.
+Next we replace the multiplicative seasonality with an additive one.
 For the multiplicative seasonality, we assume it affects the outcome by enhancing or decreasing the global trend, an amplifying factor, so it naturally only takes positive values.
 But for the additive seasonality, we assume it adds or deducts from the global trend, so it can be both positive and negative.

 <a id="code-snippet--sgta-data-process"></a>
 ```python